-It's been a tough year.
-And while this Thanksgiving, we may not be able to travel home and enjoy a home-cooked meal with Mom and Dad, there are still plenty of things we can be thankful for.
+It's been a tough few years.
+As we gather at the table with our loved ones this Thanksgiving, there are plenty of things we can be thankful for.
 After all, at its core, that is what Thanksgiving is all about: spending time to remember and being grateful for what we have.

 As we think about all the things we are thankful for this year, let's not forget that investors should appreciate plenty of things.
 We might take investing for granted, but the fact that we can invest is just one of many things we should all be thankful for.